 Matthew: What is next for you guys?
 This film is obviously on its way to release, so what do you guys have in the works?

 Dusty: Because we’re the sole producers on this, we’ve been so inundated with just the monotony of delivering a movie to a distributor.
 We’re itching to write that next thing.
 Right now we’re just developing a handful of projects, and we’re hoping that we will make something very soon.
 We’ll see.

 Madeleine: We’ve just started writing again in the last week!

 Matthew: That’s all the questions I have.
 I just wanted to say again, thank you so much for your time.
 I greatly appreciate it.
 It’s been a pleasure speaking with you.

 Dusty: Thank you!

-As this interview was conducted via Zoom, there will be Patron exclusive post of the video of this interview –with an extra question or two!– closer to the films release on Shudder Canada.
+As this interview was conducted via Zoom, there will be a Patron-exclusive post of the video of this interview –with an extra question or two!– closer to the release of the film on Shudder Canada.